 Tips for Developing a Competitive Application

-Before completing an application, you should thoroughly explore and understand your options by viewing our Graduate Program description for SLP or Audiology.
+Before completing an application, you should thoroughly explore and understand your options by viewing our Graduate Program description for Special Education.
 You should become familiar with our Faculty and their research areas and contact individuals who share your career interests prior to submitting your application materials.
 This will help you focus when preparing your statement of purpose and resume.

 Your resume should include any work experience or employment history that relates to the area of study you wish to pursue.
 It should also include any honors and awards received in recognition of your academic and professional achievements.
 Keep in mind that your resume can include as much (or as little) information as you wish as long as it helps the Graduate Committee judge your potential as a graduate student.